getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 &nbsp;
 ## Syntax

-Queries are constructed using a `token:value` pattern, with an optional raw search at the end:
+Queries are constructed using a `key:value` pattern, with an optional raw search at the end.
+Each `key:value` pair is a `token`, except the optional raw search.
+The optional raw search is itself a `token`.
+For example:

 ```
 is:resolved user.username:"Jane Doe" server:web-8 example error
 ```

-In the example above, there are three tokens:
+In the example above, there are three keys (`is:`, `user.username:`, `server:`), but four tokens:

+-   `is:resolved`
--   `is:`
+-   `user.username:"Jane Doe"`
--   `user.username:`
+-   `server:web-8`
--   `server:`
+-   `example error`

-The tokens `is:` and `user.username:` are standard search tokens because both use reserved keywords.
+The tokens `is:resolved` and `user.username:"Jane Doe"` are standard search tokens because both use reserved keywords.
 See [Issue Properties](#issue-properties) and [Events Properties](#events-properties) for appropriate keyword usage.
-The token `server:` is pointing to a custom tag sent by the Sentry SDK.
+The token `server:web-8` is pointing to a custom tag sent by the Sentry SDK.

-The value `example error` is utilizing the optional raw search and is passed as part of the issue search query (which uses a CONTAINS match similar to SQL).
+The token `example error` is utilizing the optional raw search and is passed as part of the issue search query (which uses a CONTAINS match similar to SQL).
 When using the optional raw search, you can provide _one_ string, and the query uses that entire string.

 &nbsp;
 ### Advanced